Skip to Content

 Let’s Talk about Maya Bay

 Ask anyone about Phi Phi and they’ll immediately associate it with Maya Bay.
+Maya Bay won fame through the filming of The Beachproviding a breathtaking backdrop for Leonardo DiCaprio’s adventures around the island.

-Maya Bay won fame through the filming of The Beach, where it provided the breathtaking backdrop for Leonardo DiCaprio to explore the island.
 It’s easy to understand why this bay became so popular: craggy cliffs plunging dramatically into the turquoise water, and with no accommodation anywhere in the area, a serene and peaceful atmosphere all around.

-The Best Things to do in Phi Phi
+The Best Things to Do in Phi Phi

 You’ll find that between the beautiful beaches, the activities beneath the sea, and the stunning views, Phi Phi is a paradise.
 Check out what to do in Koh Phi Phi!